Click on the course titles below to view general syllabi for Biology courses.

 BIOL 201 (3) Introduction to Biochemistry

-Biological molecules, protein structure and enzyme action, energy transfer, central metabolic pathways, and their regulation.
-Examples are drawn from plants, animals, and microorganisms.
-Please consult the Faculty of Science Credit Exclusion List.
+Biological molecules, protein structure and enzyme action, energy transfer, central metabolic pathways and their regulation.
+Examples drawn from plants, animals and microorganisms.
+(Consult the Credit Exclusion list within the Faculty of Science section of the Calendar.)
 Credit will be granted for only one of BIOL 201, BIOC 202, or BIOC 203.
 [3-0-1]

 Prerequisite: BIOL 200 and one of CHEM 233, CHEM 260; or BIOL 200 and a corequisite of CHEM 213; or a corequisite of either CHEM 313 or CHEM 330.